Cromwell tank: Hull

 The driver sat on the right in the front of the hull, with the hull gunner on the left, separated by a bulkhead.
 The driver had two periscopes and a visor in the hull front.
 The visor could be opened fully or a small "gate" in it opened; in the latter case, a thick glass block protected the driver.
+The gunner had a single sighting periscope.
 A bulkhead with access holes separated the driver and hull gunner from the fighting compartment.

-A further bulkhead separated the fighting compartment from the engine and transmission bay.
+A bulkhead separated the fighting compartment from the engine and transmission bay.
 The engine compartment drew cooling air in through the top of each side and the roof and exhausted it to the rear.
 To allow fording through up to 4 ft deep water, a flap could be moved to cover the lowermost air outlet.
 Air for the engine could be drawn from the fighting compartment or the exterior; it was then passed through oil bath cleaners.
 It was modified so that the exhaust fumes were redirected so that they were not drawn into the fighting compartment, a problem found when tanks were drawn up together, preparing to advance.

 In June 1944, the Cromwell saw action during Operation Overlord, the Allied invasion of Normandy.
-It had a mixed reception by crews, being faster, and with a lower profile than the Sherman tank, but also being smaller and more cramped.
-Cromwell had 64 mm of frontal armour, compared with 2 in on the glacis of the early Shermans, though it was unsloped and hence less effective in practice.
+It had a mixed reception by crews, being faster, and with a lower profile than the Sherman tank but also being smaller and more cramped.
+The Cromwell had 64 mm of frontal armour, compared with 2 in on the glacis of the early Shermans, though it was unsloped and hence less effective in practice.
 123 Cromwells were later produced with applique armour on the hull front that reached 101 mm.

 Turret and armament

-Following British tank doctrine of the time, the vehicle was designed to fire on the move.
+Following British tank doctrine, the vehicle was designed to fire on the move.
 The turret offered hydraulically powered turret traverse motors with proportional speed control.
 Later vehicles fitted an all-round view cupola for the commander to identify and track targets.
-Both gunner and commander had rotating and pivoting Vickers Gundlach tank periscopes, while fixed episcopes were fitted in the cupola.
+Both gunner and commander had rotating and pivoting Vickers Gundlach tank periscopes, while two fixed episcopes were fitted in the rotating cupola.
 There was a 7.92 mm Besa machine gun mounted co-axially to the main armament, operated by the gunner.
 A second was gimbal mounted in the front of the hull, with 45 degrees horizontal and 25 degrees vertical movement.
 Sighting was by a No. 35 telescope, which was connected through a linkage to the mounting.
 In the top of the turret was a 2-inch "bombthrower" angled to fire forward.
 Thirty smoke grenades were carried for it.